-Please read this article in conjunction with the important UPDATE I made on 24th March 2012.
-The link for the update is below...
+Please read this article in conjunction with the important UPDATES I've made since the original publication.
+The links for the updates are below...

 Tumblr is no ordinary blogging platform.
 When I registered to use it, I’d seen it described as a blogging platform, but knew very little else about it.
 It turned out to be very different from what I was expecting, but gladly, I learned the important stuff before adding content, and was therefore able to avoid getting into a situation I was unhappy with.

 This is not to say that Tumblr is bad for everyone, or necessarily bad for me.
 It suits some people down to the ground.
 For others, however, it’s entirely unsuitable.
 It just depends what you’re looking for.
 In this piece I want to document some of the things I’ve found out about Tumblr, through the eyes of a more traditional type of blogger.